 Clear invoices with a detailed breakdown

 An invoice is less confusing when everything is broken down in terms of how your time was spent, and what was delivered in that time.
 By doing so, the client has lesser reasons to dispute the invoice.
-Here’s the key details you should have on your invoice, or check out the top invoice software that will automate this process for you.
+Here are the key details you should have on your invoice, or check out the top invoice software that will automate this process for you.

 A few freelancers I know take full payments upfront.
 The thinking is quite clear, it’s less hassle for the client and the freelancer to get done with the logistics of payments and invoices.
 Plus you don’t have to worry about the awkward moment later when you ask for payment.
 If there’s trust in the relationship, this should be easy for both parties to agree upon especially if the proposal is very clear.
 This also is an easy way to say no to scope creep.
 If not fully upfront, most clients are willing to pay at least a 50% deposit.